 We’ve connected the Echo with my Spotify account (unfortunately, it can only be tied to one Spotify account) and use it to play music in our main living area.
 Additionally, banks are seeing the growth of devices like the Amazon Echo and are starting to allow you to access bank accounts and pay bills.
-I’m going to be honest, I’m a little concerned about doing that but would be willing to give it a try – our bank currently does not offer the ability but I’d be willing to try it out.
+I’m going to be honest, I don’t know about doing that personally but would be willing to give it a try – our bank currently does not offer the ability but I’d be willing to try it out.

 There are many other things the Amazon Echo can do, which I’ll cover in additional sections.